 (1) Give up exercise

 I have been a lifelong fan of exercise, and it was always my coping mechanism.
 I had to give this up completely (though when strong enough I took up yoga, see below).
 If you're certain that you suffer from CFS as defined above, don't let anyone tell you that exercise is a good idea.
 Gradually doing more exercise may be great for those suffering from depression, but it's a disaster for someone with CFS.
 One of the greatest misconceptions about CFS which gained ground following the publication of the PACE survey discussed by Rebecca Goldin's article above is that a "Fear of exercise is the biggest barrier to chronic fatigue syndrome recovery".
-Several books have been written by psychologists about how Graded Exercise Therapy can help with CFS.
+Several books have been written about how Graded Exercise Therapy can help with CFS.
 They're all utter horseshit.

 (2) Work out whether your immune system is compromised